EricssonResearch/dnt/getting_started/scenario_notification/README.md

 In **notif-recv** xterm the pull notification messages are shown from node __pandora__, and the replicated notification messages are not shown.
 There is a lot of data and counters received with 2 second interval about the objects, interfaces, etc.

-There are Maintanence Points defined in the configuration files for R2DTWO instances.
-For node __pandora__, direction talker -> listener:
+There are Maintanence Points defined in the configuration files of the R2DTWO instances.
+For node __pandora__, in direction talker -> listener:

 - before the replication: c_pandora_tx
 - after the replication: path1_pandora_tx and path2_pandora_tx

-#### User traffic statistics
+#### Traffic statistics

 For user traffic statistics look for octet (key "octets_passed") and packet (key "packets_passed") counters in the notification messages.
 Before sending any user traffic all these counters show 0 values:
 ```